 Although named after Prince Albert, there is no evidence that he actually wore the tie after his namesake.
 A slightly asymmetrical knot, the Prince Albert knot is a little thicker than the Four-In-Hand.
 But after pulling it tight, the Prince Albert will create a more slender and polished look, ideal with any conversational tie.

-7. The Windsor Tie Knot (Full Windsor)
+7. The Full Windsor Tie Knot (or The Double Windsor)

 The Windsor knot is a thick and wide knot that stems from the English royal family.

 Since the loops that make this cool tie gives extra space between the collar and tie, the Windsor is a comfortable knot to wear.
 It also gives off a sure sign of confidence.
 The Windsor tie is an ideal knot for the spread or cutaway collar.

 43 Cool Tie Knots to Master

 This creative knot is a great knot for the shutterbugs out there.
 In case you did not know, in photography, the aperture is an opening which light travels through.

 When done right, the Aperture knot can open up to reveal a coin or precious metal that you can put inside.

 Have you ever wondered what the Pratt knot looks like from the back?
 The Atlantic Tie knot is a reverse version of the Pratt knot and allows you to see the structure that is usually hidden on the back.

 10. The Balthus Tie Knot